Retaining walls are practical and aesthetically pleasing elements to include in your backyard or front yard landscape.

 Boulder Retaining Walls

-Stone and boulder walls fit naturally with the rustic landscape design style that is very popular in Idaho Falls.
+Stone and boulder retaining walls fit naturally with the rustic landscape design style that is very popular in Idaho Falls.
 It delivers a natural look that is unique to your property.

 Boulders are extremely easy to obtain in Idaho Falls—we can get gray- and rust-colored boulders from Montana and red- and tan-colored boulders from Utah.

-Installing boulder walls is fairly simple compared to segmental concrete retaining walls because each 3-foot to 4-foot boulder can be set with equipment, while blocks have to be stacked by hand.
+Installing boulder retaining walls is fairly simple compared to segmental concrete retaining walls because each 3-foot to 4-foot boulder can be set with equipment, while blocks have to be stacked by hand.
 For this reason, the cost of boulder retaining walls can range from $25 per face foot to $55 per face foot.

 To do this right, however, the property needs to be large enough for mini excavator access.
 The walls themselves also take up a lot more room.
 A 16-foot wall, for instance, can take up 30 to 40 feet on your property.